syndio/frontend-pocs/README.md

-# frontend-pocs
+# Frontend POCs
-A repo to store/share proof of concepts (POCs)
+A repo to store/share proof of concepts (POCs).
+Please make sure to:

+* Store your POC in its own folder
+* Add a README with:
+  *  Description of the purpose of the POC
+  *  install instructions
+  *  Links to preview locally